Dr Karen Morton - Founder and Medical Director

 Obstetrician and Gynaecologist

 Dr Hannah Rickard studied pre-clinical medicine at St Peter's College, Oxford University before moving to University College London to finish her medical degree in 2005.
-Her specialty training in obstetrics and gynaecology has been in and around London and Surrey and she now works as a Senior Registrar at the Royal Surrey County Hospital.
+Her specialty training in obstetrics and gynaecology has been in and around London and Surrey.
+Hannah now works as a Senior Registrar at the Royal Hampshire County Hospital in Winchester.

 "Coming from a family of teachers, I believe in empowerment through communication and ensuring patients have a full understanding of what, why and how is a key part of this.
 I apply this ethos to my daily practice where I see a whole range of women's health problems.
 As an obstetrician I am very pro 'normalising' pregnancy and birth and only intervening when absolutely necessary, but I also see women with more complicated, higher risk pregnancies.